danpalamo/php-tsunami/README.md

 # Additional Notes:

 # php-tsunami will assume it's being hosted at a FQDN, nested web path structures may require local changes not supported in the main branch

+# starting with version 1.4.0, php-tsunami will attempt to get sysUptime (.1.3.6.1.2.1.1.3.0) on any host before performing any other snmp queries.
+In the event this initial query fails, the host will be skipped for further snmp queries.
 ###